vectara/vectara-docs/www/docs/api-jumpstart.md

 Using our APIs enable application developers and data engineers to seamlessly integrate the <Config v="names.product"/> semantic search capabilities into your applications.

-The Console UI and our APIs work hand-in-hand as part of the app development process.
+The Vectara Console and our APIs work hand-in-hand as part of the app development process.
 For example, a builder uses this following workflow:

 * Fine-tune a query's lambda and filters until the answer quality is just right.
-* Copy the request directly from the console and paste it into your IDE.
+* Copy the request directly from the Vectara Console and paste it into your IDE.
-* Copy the customer ID and API key from Console to further configure the request.
+* Copy the customer ID and API key from the Vectara Console to further configure the request.
 * Test out the software and then verify that requests are hitting your corpus by checking the querying graph on the Overview tab.